-This product, like many other steroid formulations, is sensitive to heat.
-Therefore, it should not be autoclaved when it is desirable to sterilize the exterior of the vial.
+This product, like many other steroid formulations. is sensitive to heat.
+Therefore, it should not be autoclaved when it is desirable to sterilize the exterior

 The lowest possible dose of corticosteroid should be used to control the condition under treatment.
 When reduction in dosage is possible, the reduction should be gradual.